rosmed/rosmed.github.io/ismr2025/prerequisites.markdown

 ## Required Files

+All required files are included in the Docker image (see the next section).
+They can also be downloaded from the following GitHub repositories.

-Files used in this tutorial are available in [a GitHub repository](https://github.com/rosmed/ismr2025/tree/main/part1-data).
+Example image data are available in [this GitHub repository](https://github.com/rosmed/ismr2025).
 The repository includes:

 - **MR image files:**
   - AX_T1_VIBE_fs_tra_320.nrrd